 After going to the Cavaliers with the No. 1 pick in 2003, James instantly became a star.
 He averaged over 31 points per game in his third season and led the NBA in scoring in his fifth.
 James also led the Cleveland Cavaliers to the NBA Finals in 2006-07.

-In total, James has become a 17-time NBA All-Star and a four-time NBA MVP.
+In total, James has become an 18-time NBA All-Star and a four-time NBA MVP.
 James has won NBA Finals MVP four times as well.
-He is also third in NBA history in points scored and eighth in assists.
+He is also second in NBA history in points scored and sixth in assists.

 Yes, Romeo and Juliet may have come first that week in high school.
 Basketball, though, has always been at the center of his life and has ultimately worked out for him.